Discovery

 Constant display of statistics was stressful

-Riggers reported the constant display of performance stats like average time was actually discouraging to them.
+Riggers reported that real-time performance stats was actually discouraging to them.
 Riggers may get tired throughout the day, so seeing such minute changes would be stressful.

 We pulled in inspectors to get their perspective on the dashboard.
 This is where the idea for an inspector-facing hub was formed.
 Together, we ideated a centralized dashboard, situated near the pack tables, that helped both riggers and inspectors.